BestTimesToVisit.com Logo

 Taxis

-Tip:Insist on using the meter.
-Note the taxi's plate number before getting in.
-Avoid taxis that seem to be waiting in less-populated areas.
+Tip:Insist on using the meter if available.
+Note the taxi's plate number and driver's details.
+Avoid taxis that seem to be waiting in less reputable areas.

 Similar Destinations